chemerisuk/cordova-plugin-firebase-messaging/README.md

 For Android GCM payload is stored in `gcm`.
 It's available ONLY when a message arrives in foreground.
 For a some reason Google applied this limitation into their APIs.
 Anyway I've created [an issue](https://github.com/chemerisuk/cordova-plugin-firebase-messaging/issues/2) for a future improvement.

 ### onMessage(_callback_)
-Called when a push message received in FOREGROUND.
+Called when a push message received while app is in foreground.
 ```js
 cordova.plugins.firebase.messaging.onMessage(function(payload) {
     console.log("New foreground FCM message: ", payload);